Orangefish/netstrings/README.md

 -   It is assumed that TCP byte stream brings only contiguous netstrings
     Valid bytestream: b'3:abc,3:123,'
     Invalid bytestream: b'3:abc,J3:123,' the 'J' breaks it
-    In case if TCP byte stream brings uncontiguos netstrings  NsMaiformed exception is raised.
+    In case if TCP byte stream brings uncontiguos netstrings then `NsMailformed` exception is raised.

--   Low-level unpack function accept netstrings with leading ascii digits zeroes in len:
+-   Low-level unpack function accept netstrings with leading ASCII digits zeroes in len:
     For example:
         b'03:abc,'
-    But low-level pack function produces netstrings without leading zeroes.
+    But low-level pack function always produces netstrings without leading zeroes.

--   TCP byte stream termination handled by NsStreamUnexpectedEnd exception.
+-   Byte stream termination handled by `NsStreamUnexpectedEnd` exception.
     For example:
-    The exception is raised when receiver gets b'3:ab' and TCP connection is closed.
+    The exception is raised when receiver gets b'3:ab' and TCP connection is closed or file/stream is corrupted.

+-  `NsMalformed` exception is raised when low-level functions called with malformed/corrupted netstrings or when length of netstrings exceed `max_len`